 TIA believes that children derive great benefit from a well-rounded day of play that can involve a combination of many types of toys, including digital playthings.
 We also believe that parents and caregivers are crucial partners in their child’s play and learning, and are ultimately responsible for selecting the playthings that are appropriate for the child’s age, interests and abilities.
 Active adult supervision and engagement during playtime is essential.

-Accordingly, TIA supports the American Academy of Pediatrics recommendation that parents make a media use plan for their families that takes into account not only the quantity, but the quality and location of media used.
-Though we have seen no studies that support the AAP recommendation to discourage all screen media exposure for children under age 2, TIA supports the notion that media use plans should be age appropriate.
+Accordingly, TIA supports the American Academy of Pediatrics’ (AAP) recommendation that parents make a media use plan for their families that takes into account not only the quantity, but the quality and location of media used.
+Though we have seen no studies that support the AAP recommendation to discourage all screen media exposure for children under age 2 (a recommendation that the AAP is now in the process of revising), TIA supports the notion that media use plans should be age appropriate.

 In all its various forms, play can promote active minds and healthy lifestyles ... but parents and families are ultimately responsible for choosing the toys and digital playthings that they are comfortable having in their home and that reflect their beliefs and values.

 This statement was originally published in September 2013 and reaffirmed by the Toy Industry Association in October 2015.